John-bju/SIL-translation-test/README.md

 #
 ### Outputs
-The workflow will output pdf's as an artifact and will push all translated docs into the "translations" branch.
-The user can then decide to either merge them into the main branch if they wanted to put the most recent documentation front and center.
+The workflow will produce two types of outputs.
+First it will generate all the translated files in their correct formats and add them to the "translations branch".
+The user can then decide to either merge the translations branch into the main branch if they wanted to put the most recent documentation front and center.

+Second the workflow will generate a an artifact comprised of all the pdfs of one language in a .zip file.
+This can be found by going to the workflow and viewing the build summary.